drkaushiksarkar/indo-ai-documentation/readme.md

 ## Deployment

-See the [Deployment Guide](docs/deployment-guide.md) for detailed instructions on deploying the models in various environments.
+See the Deployment Guide below for detailed instructions on deploying the models in various environments.

 ### Docker Deployment